Want to learn new ways to make extra money?

-The good news is there are tons of ways to save money on groceries.
+The good news here, however, is there are tons of ways to save money on groceries.

-No matter how much you’re spending right now, there are always ways you can lower your grocery bill so you have more money to do things like pay off debt or save for a trip to Maui.
+No matter how much you’re spending right now, there are always ways you can lower your grocery bill.
+Here are 14 expert-inspired shopping tips that’ll help you do just that.

 Believe it or not, some of the best things you can do to save money on groceries start before you even set foot in the store.